ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-how-to-modify-table-mappings-for-synchronization.md

 Sometimes the values in the fields that you want to map are different.
 For example, in [!INCLUDE[crm_md](includes/crm_md.md)] the language code for the United States is "U.S.," but in [!INCLUDE[prod_short](includes/prod_short.md)] it's "US."
 That means you must transform the value when you synchronize data.
 This happens through transformation rules that you define for the fields.
 You define transformation rules on the **Integration Table Mappings** page by choosing **Mapping**, and then **Fields**.
 Predefined rules are provided, but you can also create your own.
 For more information, see [Transformation Rules](across-how-to-set-up-data-exchange-definitions.md#transformation-rules).

 ### Handling Missing Option Values in Mapping
 [!INCLUDE[prod_short](includes/cds_long_md.md)] contains option set columns that provide values that you can map to [!INCLUDE[prod_short](includes/prod_short.md)] fields of the type **Option** for automatic synchronization.
 During synchronization, non-mapped options are ignored and the missing options are appended to the related [!INCLUDE[prod_short](includes/prod_short.md)] table and added to the **CDS Option Mapping** system table to be handled manually later.
-For example, by adding the missing options in either product and then updating the mapping.
+Například přidáním chybějících možností v obou produktech a aktualizací mapování.
 For more information, see [Handling Missing Option Values](admin-cds-missing-option-values.md).

 ## Coupling Records
 Coupling links rows in [!INCLUDE[prod_short](includes/cds_long_md.md)] to records in [!INCLUDE[prod_short](includes/prod_short.md)].
 For example, accounts in [!INCLUDE[prod_short](includes/cds_long_md.md)] are typically coupled with customers in [!INCLUDE[prod_short](includes/prod_short.md)].
 Coupling records offers the following benefits: